mikejolley/sidebar-login/readme.txt

 == Changelog ==

 = 2.3.5 =
+* 	Use jsonp to enable login from http to https
 * 	Fixed remember me logic (in js)
 *	Sanitize redirect url
 *	Removed esc_attr from username and password to prevent breaking login